 Our experienced team of surgeons have performed thousands of hernia repairs, and some of our doctors are even pioneers in this field.
-With six locations across norttheast Georgia, NGPG Surgical Associates offers the ability to schedule a consultation and your follow-up appointments close to home, while having access to leading-edge technologies at Northeast Georgia Medical Center for your surgery.
+With six locations across northeast Georgia, NGPG Surgical Associates offers the ability to schedule a consultation and your follow-up appointments close to home, while having access to leading-edge technologies at Northeast Georgia Medical Center for your surgery.

-A hernia is a mass buildup of tissue pushing through the opening in your abdomen or groin area.
+hernia is a mass buildup of tissue pushing through the opening in your abdomen or groin area.
 It can also be called a rupture, or referred to as a defect.

 Often found in women, the tissue bulges from the lower belly into the upper thigh, just before the groin area.